-3.5 Tangible Research Property (TRP) 3.5.1 Evaluation
+3.5 Tangible Research Property (TRP)

+3.5.1 Evaluation

 When TRP is not subject to a sponsored research or other agreement but has been developed using significant University funds or facilities and it has been established that the University has ownership of the technology, the IP Committee may recommend licensing the invention to the inventor(s) exclusively or nonexclusively on a royalty basis.
 The inventor(s) must demonstrate technical and financial capability to commercialize the tangible research property, and the president of the University will have the right to terminate such license if the inventor(s) has not achieved effective dissemination within a reasonable amount of time (generally less than 3 years).
-The license is also subject to the inventor(s) may be required to assume the costs of filing, prosecuting, and maintaining any patent rights.
+The license is also subject to the inventor(s) waiving their rights to royalty sharing under this policy.
+Where such a license is issued, the inventor(s) may be required to assume the costs of filing, prosecuting, and maintaining any patent rights.

 Protection for TRP deemed suitable for patenting and/or licensing will follow the same procedure as other patentable property.
 TRP distributed for scientific research will be protected by the Materials Transfer Agreement (MTA).

 See Appendix C for Material Transfer Agreement.